aaronpowell/Chauffeur/readme.md

 Imports a ContentType from the specified file, you don't need to provide the `.xml` extension it is assumed.

+### Change Alias

+_Aliases: ca_

+    umbraco> change-alias <type> <old> <new>

+A deliverable which will change the alias of a particular Umbraco "type", such as a Document Type.
+This is useful as there's no way from the Umbraco packager to do an alias change.

 # FAQ

 * Why do I see all this extra text when I run `content-type` commands?